Kanegraffiti/LessonPlans/Information Technology/Week6_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Generations of Computers
 - **Reference Materials:** NERDC Information Technology for JSS 1; Computer Studies Textbook; Timeline of Computing Innovations
 - **Instructional Materials:** Generational computer chart, pictures of computers from first to fifth generation, flashcards with key features, projector for timeline presentation
-- **Entry Behaviour:** Pupils can mention early computing devices like abacus and know that computers have evolved over time.
+- **Entry Behaviour:** Students can mention early computing devices like abacus and know that computers have evolved over time.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. List the five main generations of computers in the correct order.
   2. Identify major technological features of each computer generation.
   3. Match representative devices to their respective generations.